-- Senior Management assigning process owners and authorities. - Supporting the ongoing hazard assessment process by focussing on areas of improvement and by addressing any new / changed risks, opportunities, and hazards. - Ensuring the resources required to successfully operate the HSMS is readily available to all levels of the organization. - Providing communication and awareness training to all interested parties. - Implementation of preventative and protective measures - Emergency prevention - Ensure competency of workplace parties and conduct a training needs analysis
+- Ensuring revised / new legal and regulatory commitments are appropriately integrated into the processes and procedures. - Senior Management assigning process owners and authorities. - Supporting the ongoing hazard assessment process by focusing on areas of improvement and by addressing any new / changed risks, opportunities, and hazards. - Ensuring the resources required to successfully operate the HSMS is readily available to all levels of the organization. - Providing communication and awareness training to all interested parties. - Implementation of preventative and protective measures - Emergency prevention - Ensure competency of workplace parties and conduct a training needs analysis